hiperwalk/hiperwalk/README.md

 	- [ ] Rename functions
 	- [ ] Remove definition from examples
 	- [ ] Move PyneblinaInterface.py functions to Pyneblina project?
+- [ ] Give support for more backends to show animations
+- [ ] Matplotlib animation (show and save may be slow)